Your First Weeks on our Swiss Campuses

 For all students

 If you arrive to campus late, we will not be able to make any adjustments to your accommodation fees or prepaid F&B account.
 This is the case for both mandatory and optional accommodation.
 If you have previously confirmed a fully remote first semester, or have opted out of accommodation, and subsequently require on-campus accommodation, you will need to contact our Students Accommodation team who will endeavor to find something suitable for you.
 You will be invoiced pro-rata from the date you take up your accommodation.

 My local English language testing center is currently closed – what are my options?

 The Swiss authorities have indicated that they will accept our validation of your English level.
 As a result, we have set up an alternative testing plan.

-The three additional English language tests that will be accepted, for the Fall 2021 intake only, are:
+The three additional English language tests that will be accepted, for the Spring 2022 intake only, are:

 - IELTS Indicator (you sit the test independently and provide us with your official results)

 - Oxford Placement Test (this test is bookable via our International Enrolment team and is included as part of your application fee)

 - Language Cert (you sit the test independently and then provide us with your official results)